johan-st/jst_myplace/README.md

 - [ ] make sure to only render static content once
   - prerender static content on startup or..
   - prerender static content on first request
+  - prerender the parts of dynamic content that are static
 - [ ] blog
 - [ ] resume
 - [ ] portfolio